The Timber Trail is an adventure that will take you back in time and give you a sense of accomplishment.

 Accommodation for the night in between riding days

-This is included in any of our standard Timber Trail Tours.
+This is included in any of our standard Timber Trail Packages.
 We also include 3 meals from either of the lodges so all you need to organise for your time on the trail is your lunch for day 1, and some of your favourite riding snacks.

 There are two Lodges that you can ride to directly from the trail: